pachyderm/pachyderm/doc/docs/master/enterprise/auth/saml/saml_usage.md

 ![Dash logged in](../../../assets/images/saml_successfully_logged_in.png)

-After closing the OTP panel, you'll be able to see the Pachyderm DAG, but you may not have access to any of the repos inside (a repo that you cannot read is indicated by a lock symbol):
+After closing the OTP panel, you will be able to see the Pachyderm DAG, but you may not have access to any of the repos inside (a repo that you cannot read is indicated by a lock symbol):